How to come across as your authentic, true self during an interview.

 Similarly, if you're asked to discuss a time when you failed at something, don't try to dodge the question or claim that you've never experienced failure.
 Instead, embrace this opportunity to demonstrate your self-awareness and commitment to professional development.
 Employers would much rather hire someone who is self-aware and capable of learning from their mistakes, rather than a candidate who pretends to be perfect.

 Many interviewers will ask a question, listen to your answer, and then not respond for what feels like an eternity.
 This is known as the “pregnant pause.”
 It's a tactic employers use in an attempt to pry additional information out of you.
 Most candidates can't handle the uncomfortable silence and rush to fill the void, jabbering, repeating themselves, and sharing additional details they had no intention of mentioning when the interview began.
 If you encounter one of these awkward pauses in conversation during an interview, resist this urge to babble.
 Instead, smile at the recruiter and ask, “Did that answer your question?” or “Is there anything else you'd like to know about [topic]?”.

 Remember, employers aren't looking for the “perfect” interview answers; they're more interested in understanding if you are capable of doing the job well, if you're genuinely interested in the opportunity, and if they will enjoy working alongside you.
-Use your job interview as an opportunity to give the hiring manager a sense of what it's like working and interacting with you on a regular basis, and let the chips fall where they may.
+Use your job interview as an opportunity to give the hiring manager or interviewer a sense of what it's like working and interacting with you on a regular basis, and let the chips fall where they may.

 Do you find it difficult to act natural in an unnatural interview setting?
 Find out how a professional interview coach can help you overcome this interview obstacle.